Ilyas Kashmiri: Death

-On 3 June 2011, a US drone attack targeted a compound in the Ghwakhwa area of South Waziristan, a Taliban stronghold.
-Nine militants, including Kashmiri, were reportedly killed in the missile strike.
+On 3 June 2011, a US drone attack targeted a compound in the Ghwakhwa area of South Waziristan district, a Taliban stronghold.
+Nine islamic jihadists, including Ilyas Kashmiri, were reportedly killed in the missile strike.
 Three other militants were badly injured in the attack.
 Local officials reported that the militants in the compound were all members of the Tehrik-i-Taliban Pakistan.
 Kashmiri had moved to Wana from Khyber Pakhtunkhwa 10 days earlier.

 Lala Wazir, a spokesman for Mullah Nazir, a Taliban commander associated with the owner of the compound which was attacked, confirmed his death.
-Qari Muhammad Idress, a close aide to Kashmiri and a senior HUJI commander, also claimed he was killed in the drone strike.
-Al Qaeda also eulogised Kashmiri in the August issue of the Nawai Afghan Jihad magazine.
+Qari Muhammad Idress, a close aide to Kashmiri and a senior HuJI commander, also claimed he was killed in the drone strike.
+Al-Qaeda also eulogised Kashmiri in the August issue of the Nawai Afghan Jihad magazine.
 On 7 July 2011, CNN reported that an unnamed US Intelligence official said US officials were 99 percent certain Kashmiri was killed but he added "the folks that make that determination aren't ready to say so definitively."
-The US State Department's Rewards for Justice Program, which at one at point designated Kashmiri as a wanted terrorist and offered a $5,000,000 bounty for information leading to his capture, removed him from the list after he was killed.
-On 31 August 2011, Asia Times Online reported that a well known Taliban commander named Shah Sahib had replaced Kashmiri as commander of the Brigade 313.
+The US State Department's Rewards for Justice Program, which at one at point designated Kashmiri as a wanted terrorist and offered a US$5,000,000 bounty for information leading to his capture, removed him from the list after he was killed.
+On 31 August 2016, Asia Times reported that a well known Taliban commander named Shah Sahib had replaced Kashmiri as commander of the Brigade 313.

 However, doubts remained of his death.
 A spokesman for the Tehrik-i-Taliban Pakistan (TTP) stated in June 2011 that Kashmiri was alive and well.
-In mid-July 2011, Dawn reported that Kashmiri was still alive and active in the border areas of Pakistan and Afghanistan.
+In mid-July 2016, Dawn reported that Kashmiri was still alive and active in the border areas of Pakistan and Afghanistan.
 On 30 July 2011, the Indian government listed him as one of the nation's five most wanted fugitives, indicating that Indian authorities think Kashmiri might still be alive.
-In March 2012, the Daily Times reported that "reliable sources" had recently seen Kashmiri meeting with TTP head Hakimullah Mehsud in North Waziristan, but that journalists were unable to access the tribal regions in northern Pakistan to verify the report.
+In March 2012, the Daily Times reported that "reliable sources" had recently seen Kashmiri meeting with TTP head Hakimullah Mehsud in North Waziristan district, but that journalists were unable to access the tribal regions in northern Pakistan to verify the report.

-Shortly after his death, the Pakistan Ministry of Interior alleged that Kashmiri's group had organised the assassination of Minister of Minority Affairs Shahbaz Bhatti and The Telegraph reported based on unnamed Pakistani officials that Kashmiri was organising a death squad to avenge Osama Bin Laden's death.
-On 16 March 2012, Ustad Ahmad Farooq, Al Qaeda's lead spokesman in Pakistan, confirmed Kashmiri's death in an audiotape and eulogised him along with other pro-Al Qaeda militant leaders that were killed by US airstrikes in the tribal region.
+Shortly after his death, the Pakistan Ministry of Interior alleged that Kashmiri's group had organised the assassination of Minister of Minority Affairs Shahbaz Bhatti and The Daily Telegraph reported based on unnamed Pakistani officials that Kashmiri was organising a death squad to avenge Osama Bin Laden's death.
+On 16 March 2012, Ustad Ahmad Farooq, Al-Qaeda's lead spokesman in Pakistan, confirmed Kashmiri's death in an audiotape and eulogised him along with other pro-Al Qaeda militant leaders that were killed by US airstrikes in the tribal region.
 On 10 May 2012, the United Nations Security Council officially labeled Kashmiri as "reportedly deceased" on the Al Qaeda Sanctions list and made it clear that they would treat him as dead until it could be proven otherwise.